 \end{figure}

-Intersection-based selection routing protocols \cite{24,25,26} are effective for these shadowing problems.
+Intersection-based selection routing protocols \cite{24,25,26} are effective for shadowing problems.

-The forwarding strategy of these protocols can be classified into three steps.
-The first one is intersection selection, the second one is road selection at the intersection, and the third one is forwarding on the selected road.
+The forwarding strategy of these protocols can be divided into three steps.
+The first is intersection selection, the second is road selection at the intersection, and the third is forwarding on the selected road.

-In these intersection based routing approaches, the impact of shadowing fading can be minimized because packets are forwarded along the road.
+In these intersection-based routing approaches, the impact of shadowing fading can be minimized because packets are forwarded along the road.

 However, when packets are forwarded linearly, as shown in Figure \ref{fig:intersection_routing}, extra hop relays are introduced for each intersection in an intersection-based selection routing.
-These extra hop relays result in unnecessary relays and increasing the overall delay.
+These extra hop relays result in unnecessary relays and increase the overall delay.

 \begin{figure}[!ht]